 People were more likely to keep reading so newspapers kept their lines between 30 and 50 characters.
 Since we like short lines better we read them faster too.

 Psychologists recently discovered the opposite short lines make us read slower 100 characters is actually the ideal line length even though it’s double or triple what most newspapers and magazines use.

 15. Mood Sickness:

-Being in a bad mood isn’t just hard on your brain, it can significantly impact your physical health.
+Being in a bad mood is not only bad for your brain, it can have a huge impact on your physical health.

 Our bodies and brains are inexplicably tied together when one suffers the other does too.

 So when you’re feeling unhappy you might have aches inflammation and lower immune function so if you can try to find ways to improve your mental state every single day happiness is a big part of being healthy.

 So these were the 15 psychological facts, we hope you liked this post if there were any mistakes or any suggestions you have.